Education in Sierra Leone

 - Education institutions

 Joined Commonwealth: 1961

 The principal tertiary institutions are Fourah Bay College in Freetown and Njala University, with campuses in Bo and Njala.
 These universities, together with Milton Margai College of Education and Technology (Freetown), Eastern Polytechnic (main campus in Kenema) and other independent tertiary institutions, are all affiliated to the University of Sierra Leone.
 The country also has a number of teacher-training and technical/vocational institutions providing certificate and diploma courses.
-Illiteracy among people aged 15-24 is 58% (2009).
+Literacy among people aged 15-24 is 62.7 per cent (2012).